Beyond tribe: solution to Eradication of tribalism and prevention of PEV(post election violence) (2013 version)

 Kenyans are ONE, 4 out of every 5 years: They school together, they engage in business, interact at their work places, drink together- heck they even intermarry!

 In the course of the four years, we engage in many PEACEFUL by-elections resulting either from successful petitions against elected officials or from their demise.
-This should serve as proof enough that elections, per se, aren’t exactly the cause of election violence (pre or post)
+This should serve as proof enough that elections, per se, aren’t the cause of election violence (pre or post)

 The fifth year is exclusively set aside for every Kenyan to go back to their tribal cocoons, and help one of their kinsman/woman to become the president.
 And if a tribe doesn’t have the requisite numbers to make it to the presidency, the members are “herded” into coalitions that would make sure that the Kikuyu doesn’t get the presidency (again!).
 The end result of all this is resentment towards the winning candidate’s tribe, the flawed perception being that “now the whole of that tribe will benefit at the expense of all the others”.
 This resentment is a powder keg that require just a few comments like “mass action” from some leaders to ignite it into a full blown explosion as was witnessed in the ’07/’08 PEV.